Common Winter Plumbing Problems in Calgary, Alberta

 Many Calgarians escape cold weather by flying down to Arizona or Florida.
 While you're gone, you should make sure the person looking after your home runs your taps and flushes your toilets from time to time.
 Also be sure to unhook any outdoor hoses while you're gone, and keep your heat on.

-If you're away from your cottage during winter months, ensure you properly winterize that property by turning off water supply and letting it drain from the building.
+If you're away from your cottage during winter months, ensure you properly winterize that property by turning off the water supply and letting it drain from the building.
 This will help keep pipes from freezing.
 We have more details about preparing your property for cold weather below.

 2. Supply Line Break